Weddings in the United States: Hindu

 (Jaimala), which represents the acknowledgement of acceptance and respect, to the lighting of a sacred fire (Havan), which represents the commitment the couple has to each other.
 Other traditions include taking seven steps together as a married couple, wearing Henna on the hands and feet, and the groom putting a dot of sindur on his bride's forehead.

 Christian

 Christian weddings have many traditions that are commonly associated with weddings in general.
 The most important traditions for Christian weddings are the blessing and exchange of wedding bands and the bride and groom each offering his or her own wedding vows.

 Islam

-While most American and Canadian Muslims choose to closely follow the customs of their specific culture, many will incorporate traditional American and Canadian customs as well.
+While most American Muslims choose to closely follow the customs of their specific culture, many will incorporate traditional American customs as well.
 Many Muslim brides today will wear white, and the grooms will wear tuxedos.
 Most will have some form of wedding party, including extended family, however, friends will usually not be in the official wedding party.
 Muslims will forgo the reading of vows in exchange for a nikah nama, a Muslim marriage contract.